Resignation for Delmastro? Not at all: the undersecretary at dinner with Cantone-breakinglatest.news-Breaking Latest News

 The latter, who has the delegation to the judicial administration department, today visited the prison of Perugia in the company of the prosecutor Raffaele Cantone, the Undersecretary of the Interior Emmanuel Prisco it’s at Francesco Zaffini, President of the Commission for Social Affairs and Health.
 According to what appears to affaritaliani.it, Between Delmastro e Canton even a casual dinner.
 A chance to get back on track Cospito.

 The 41 bis regimeanarchist was also applied thanks to the precautionary order issued by Prosecutor of Perugia driven by Canton, as he himself declared last week in a hearing before the Senate Judiciary Commission.
 In the ordinance the Search contested “specifically the hypothesis of instigation to commit a crime while he was in prison”, by the same Cospito.
 Hence the need for judges to isolate the prisoner.
 And therefore of the much contested 41 bis.
 For the Melons anyway the case Delmastro-Donzelli does not exist.
-“The Public Prosecutor’s Office does its job and the Ministry of Justice has repeatedly said that there were no documents covered by secrecy”, declared the premier, replying that “not on the sidelines of a security summit at the prefecture of Milan.
-Will be.
+“The public prosecutor’s office is doing its job and the Ministry of Justice has repeatedly said that there were no documents covered by secrecy”, declared the prime minister on the sidelines of a security summit at the prefecture of Milan, reiterating that “there is no need to resign”.
+Maybe.
 But the case remains open and the storm does not subside.

 Subscribe to the newsletter